 Website Wissenschaftlicher Verlag Trier

-Walloth, Christian, Jens Martin Gurr, and J. Alexander Schmidt, eds.
+Walloth, Christian, Jens Martin Gurr, and J. Alexander Schmidt, editors.
 Understanding Complex Urban Systems: Multidisciplinary Approaches to Modeling.
-Berlin, Heidelberg: Springer, 2014.
-Print.
+Berlin, Heidelberg, Springer, 2014.

 Understanding Complex Urban Systems takes as its point of departure the insight that the challenges of global urbanization and the complexity of urban systems cannot be understood – let alone